-While Railway Minister Suresh Prabhu announced elevated rail corridors for Mumbai, baffled railway authorities aren’t fully aware about the plans
+While Railway Minister Suresh Prabhu has announced the revival of elevated rail corridors for Mumbai, baffled railway authorities aren't fully aware about the plans

 A day after the BJP lost miserably in Bihar, the top leaders of the government at the Centre made some face-saving announcements.
 While Prime Minister Narendra Modi tweeted about development initiatives, Railway Minister Suresh Prabhu announced the revival of elevated rail corridors for Mumbai.